ska-telescope/ska-sdp-data-product-dashboard/README.md

 The latter requires Docker to be installed on your system but not Python, Sphinx, and other dependencies.

 The documentation can then be consulted by opening the file `./docs/build/html/index.html`

+## Roadmap
+This project is in very early development, but the following have already been identified to be added:
+[]  Make change the list to a folder tree
+[]  Update the file icon based on file type
+[]  Add selection of source to Rucio / Direct file storage []  Add selection and view of metadata capability
+[]  Add filter based on metadata
+[]  Enable download of folders

+## Contributing
+Contributions are welcome, please see the SKAO developer portal for guidance. https://developer.skao.int/en/latest/

+## Project status
+Initial proof of concept working towards a minimum viable product.